kuptservol/spring-telegram-bot-starter/README.md

 # Message handling options
 ## Annotation based

 In order to handle messages you need to mark bean as **@MessageHandler** - this will indicate to system to look for message mappings @MessageMapping.
-Message handler method, annotated as **@MessageMapping** should receive as method parameter **ru.skuptsov.telegram.bot.platform.model.UpdateEvent** and return **ru.skuptsov.telegram.bot.platform.client.command.MessageResponse**
+Message handler method, annotated as **@MessageMapping** should receive as method parameter **ru.skuptsov.telegram.bot.platform.model.UpdateEvent** and return **ru.skuptsov.telegram.bot.platform.client.command.Reply**
 ```
 @MessageMapping(text = "Hi")
-    public MessageResponse sayHi(UpdateEvent updateEvent){
+    public Reply sayHi(UpdateEvent updateEvent){
-        return sendMessage("Hi there!", updateEvent)
+        return ReplyTo.to(updateEvent).withMessage("Hi there!");
         }
 ```